capbash/bits/README.md

 An opinionated view on installing software.

-A collection stand-alone bash scripts for provisionning a bare metal server.
+A collection of stand-alone bash scripts for provisioning a bare metal server.

 # How to Install A Bit #